chrislearns/LucraCodingChallenge/README.md

 - NewStack
 - The extensions on View, UIApplication, and UIViewController

-Lastly, credit is given to the code for acquiring thumbnails from remote videos.
+Lastly, credit is given to the code for acquiring thumbnails from remote videos and the App Icon is from Flaticon

 Thank you for this opportunity.